leidegre/leidegre.github.com/_posts/2014-01-02-lua-grammar-shenanigans.md

     pexp2 = '(' exp ')' | Name
     pexp3 = '.'
 Name | '[' exp ']' | ':' Name args | args

+Notice how each production here is preceeded by the consuming of an input token.
+In this form there can be no infinite loops (unless you introduce infinite input).

 A clear cut case of declarative vs imperative.
 In this case I found the Lua 5.2 BNF grammar to be more difficult to understand.